kulvind3r/GamingGaiden/Readme.md

 - [HWiNFO Sensor](https://youtu.be/pFe80EzFog8)

 ## Vs Steam, Playnite etc.
 For purely tracking play time, Gaming Gaiden has much more features than the above launchers.
 Ease of use with Emulators is much higher.
 You don't need to add each emulated game individually.
-HWiNFO integration and lightweight background process that you can launch and forget are other important ones.
+It has HWiNFO integration and consumes very less resources.

 Biggest feature though are the stastics that it generates from your data.
 The launchers do time tracking at best as a side feature.
 Gaming Gaiden is designed to give you insights to your hobby.
 It's stastics feature will answer questions like
 - *Are you really gaming for same hours as you used to?
 Is your beloved hobby still alive?*